oifeorg/passport/README.md

 ## 🚀 Planned Features

-- [ ] Make the combined passport more beautiful.
+- [ ] Make the combined passport more beautiful with creating new front and back cover.
-- [ ] Design a nice front side for the passport.
 - [ ] Page number in the index.
-The question is, if that is really needed.
+The question is, if that is really needed?
 If yes, then we need to load all the passports in memory, find out the total page number of each language and implement calculated paging for the index.
-- [ ] Add screenshot of sample PDF in the README.
-- [ ] Add for more languages

 ## 🧪 Requirements